 The Stockholm project.
 (NOTE: In September 2021, a second part of the project will be launched including 19 small parks throughout the city).The first part included 11 nature and culture reserves, 22 walks, 65 identified calm places with diverse natural attributes.
 From wide lake views to deep forest to open cultural landscapes.
 More than one million people in the city of Stockholm and suburban cities can access these walks directly from their homes/workplace or after a short commute by bike, metro, bus or car.

-The project was launch to the public in the spring 2016, including 11 small brochures, webbinfo, appinfo, signposts and maps at entrances.
+The project was launched in the spring 2016, including 11 small brochures, webbinfo, appinfo, signposts and maps at entrances.

 Things we want to highlight in the Stockholm project!

-The 11 small brochures will show the way to two walks and 5-7 calm places in each reserve.
-Both printed and webmaterial will also show how to expand the experience in nature.
+The 11 small brochures show the way to two walks and 5-7 calm places in each reserve.
+Both printed and webmaterial show how to expand the experience in nature.

-The walks will be branded based on accessibility, we use the same idea as for branding of skislopes: green = easy (flat wide trails), blue = intermediate (roots, stones) and red = tuffer (elevation, rough).
+The walks are branded based on accessibility, we use the same idea as for branding of ski slopes: green = easy (flat wide trails), blue = intermediate (roots, stones) and red = tougher (elevation, rough).

 Noise maps.
-With inspiration from the Norwegian mapping of calm areas in Oslo we included noise map for each nature reserve.
+With inspiration from the Norwegian mapping of calm areas in Oslo we included noise maps for each nature reserve.
 These maps will give a overview of all the areas.
 You can directly see which nature reserves have the most and least noise disturbance from traffic.
 And you also see how the different parts of each reserve are affected.

 If you want a closer look go to our Virtual Walks page, two of the Stockholm walks are included.
 Contact us if you want more information about the Stockholm project.